The Girl Code

 "The Girl Code" is the tenth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 584th episode of the series overall.
+The episode was directed by Chris Clements and written by Rob LaZebnik.
 It aired in the United States on Fox on January 3, 2016.

+In this episode, Lisa creates an app to predict the impact of social media posts while Homer works in a Greek restaurant after he is fired from the power plant.
+Stephen Merchant and Kaitlin Olson guest starred.
+The episode received positive reviews.

 Plot

 When Marge notices that Homer forgot his lunch and panics over the effect fasting would have on his work (a moot point since Homer has several frozen pizzas on hand for sustenance), she rushes to the Springfield Nuclear Power Plant to get it to him and after she distracts Smithers from putting Homer on overtime, the two end up having fun hanging out together.
 Marge posts a picture on Facelook of Homer eating an ice cream outside the plant with the caption of "Meltdown at the Nuclear Plant".
 Mr. Burns, furious at the wordplay and ignoring Smithers' view that it was simply a joke, fires Homer immediately.

-Meanwhile, at school, Lisa is in a coding class led by a tough female coder named Quinn Cooper, who immediately makes Lisa her protege, mainly as she is the only girl in the class.
+Meanwhile, at school, Lisa is in a coding class led by a tough female coder named Quinn Hopper, who immediately makes Lisa her protege, mainly as she is the only girl in the class.
 Her first homework assignment is to pitch an idea for an app they can program.
 After Homer's firing, Lisa pitches an idea for an app that can predict the negative effects of a social media post.
 Quinn is impressed and, instead of allowing the rest of the unskilled class to work on the project, she and Lisa start an exclusively female coding company in the Simpson house, along with a token male hire in Comic Book Guy.
 The app is named Conrad (CONsequence eRADicator), featuring a British voice warning people what will happen if they post certain items.
 A successful experiment involving Bart, who gets the forecast five weeks of detention for sharing a humiliating video of Principal Skinner, leads to Quinn saying they will make a fortune after Conrad debuts at an upcoming app design convention.
 Alarmed at the project's presence in his house and the advancement of the digital age, Homer decides to go back to a world of simpler times and returns to his old job at a Greek diner he worked at when he was 14.
 He loves the simplicity of his dishwashing chores and the fun of Greek living, but his paycheck for "2000 drachmas" amounts to $0.00.